nuxeo-archives/nuxeo-tools-cloud/ansible/jenkins/README.md

     cd docker
     docker build -t nuxeo/jenkins-base .

+You should update that base image now and then to get package updates, that will make the ansible build faster.

 Run a container from that image, exporting the SSH port locally:

     docker run -d -t -i -p 127.0.0.1:2222:22 --name=slave nuxeo/jenkins-base